vp465/INF502/Assignment1.md

        Creating all files (all empty)

- INTERPRETATION:
- Here you will see on left handside in a red dot sign of the nodes in a form of graph whichs says all commits are connected .

- git log --all

- PS C:\Users\Vaishnavi\Downloads\handson\handson> git log --all commit 18931d12a8be7cac049b73c6bc8136e9482f3371 (HEAD -> master)
-Author: Igor Steinmacher <igorsteinmacher@gmail.com>
-Date:   Wed Aug 14 23:15:28 2019 -0700

-    Making a small change here

-commit e3c629dd524712aedea96d7dbaad1c50d12b5b5e (math)
-Author: Igor Steinmacher <igorsteinmacher@gmail.com>
-Date:   Wed Aug 14 23:13:48 2019 -0700
+       Interpretation:->
+       1.)
+In the first commit it is observed that all files are created which are empty appartently.
+       2.)In the second commit it is observed that some draft is added to file A.py.

-   Adding some more knowledge to the function
+       3.)In the third commit it is observed that some more knowledge is added to the function in the math branch.

-commit 654b490a181dedf82dd6deda5f9848d6cca05918
-Author: Igor Steinmacher <igorsteinmacher@gmail.com>
-Date:   Wed Aug 14 23:12:14 2019 -0700

-    Added a draft of A.py

-commit 2dfb02c3f9383d6c3b2695c99e175d8b85f594a1
-Author: Igor Steinmacher <igorsteinmacher@gmail.com>
-Date:   Wed Aug 14 23:08:47 2019 -0700

-     Creating all files (all empty)

-  INTERPRETATION:

-Using the command "git log --all" it has listened the refs which is HEAD and the small changes are mention in the commit .
+       4.)In the fourth commit it is observed that some small changes are made .

 ```